UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### DCM Fault State <a name="DCM_FAULT"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-DCM-15 | Entering the fault state from any state | The DCM must transition to the fault state whenever a critical fault is observed.
+DCM-15 | Entering the fault state from any state | The DCM must transition to the fault state whenever an AIR shutdown or motor shutdown fault is observed.
 DCM-16 | In the fault state | The DCM must do the following in the fault state at 1kHz: <br/> - Stop all CAN torque requests to meet DCM-4. <br/> - Disable power to both motors through the DCM's enable pins.
-DCM-17 | Exiting the fault state and entering the init state | When all critical faults are cleared, re-enter the init state.
+DCM-17 | Exiting the fault state and entering the init state | When all AIR shutdown and motor shutdown faults are cleared, re-enter the init state.

 ## PDM <a name="PDM"></a>